Skip to content

 The Ford Sierra RS Cosworth was the direct result of a Ford Motorsport project aimed at producing an outright Group A winner for racing in Europe.
 Ford soon decided to send 500 of the 1653 units built to Tickford to homologate an uprated competition engine alongside a number of other changes, the result of which was the RS500.

 For the 2025 season of the TTM, the Sierra RS500 received a fundamental drivetrain and aerodynamics overhaul, paired with significant weight gain.
 While last year, it weighed only 60 kg more than the 190E and M3 and had to have its engine choked to just 380 hp in exchange, we went the other way this time.
 The 2.0 liter displacement, multiplied with the period-correct turbo multiplication factor of 1.7, puts the RS500 into the 3.5 liter class, which had a minimum weight of 1210 kg in the 1992 DTM rulebook.
-A brandnew engine that aims to imitate the Cosworth YBD faithfully replaced last season's powerplant, with the final configuration for the new season arriving at 472 bhp and 544 Nm with 1.6 bar of boost.
-We removed the ABS, which was not present on the Group A race cars, and rebuilt both the aerodynamics and the tyres.
+A brandnew engine that aims to imitate the Cosworth YBD faithfully replaced last season's powerplant, with the final configuration for the new season arriving at 541 bhp and 614 Nm with 2.0 bar of boost.

+We removed the ABS because it was not present on the Group A race cars, and rebuilt both the aerodynamics and the tyres.
 Other small adjustments for the new TTM championship derivative are listed in the UI text description of the car.

 Characteristics

 Lots of turbo lag before the boost comes on like a light switch and turns your rear tyres into smoke mid-exit before providing brutal acceleration down the straight en route to a very high top speed.
 The aerodynamics package provides plenty of downforce, but with a realistic fixed rearward bias that leads to understeer in fast curves but helps you to keep the car under control when the turbo boost hits you while accelerating out of a curve.
+When racing with the Hard tyre, you should be good at tyre management.

 Holden VL Commodore SS Group A SV